Tucker Tensor Train Taylor Series: Additional proofs

 By monotonicity, the super-level sets of the function $\vb{k} \mapsto \gamma_\vb{k}$ are sub-level sets of the function $\vb{k} \mapsto \gamma_\vb{k}^{-1/\beta}=\prod_{i=1}^j \vb{k}[i]$.
 Hence, the leading (eigenvalue, eigenvector) pairs correspond to points in the hyperbolic cross $\Upsilon(\rho)$, with all eigenvalues corresponding to points outside of $\Upsilon(\rho)$ being smaller than all eigenvalues corresponding to points in $\Upsilon(\rho)$ for any chosen $\rho$.

-Given a desired rank $r_j$, let $\rho$ be the radius of the smallest hyberbolic cross that contains at least $r_j$ points.
-That is, $|\Upsilon(\rho)| \ge r_j$ and $|\Upsilon(\rho-\epsilon)| < r_j$ for all $\epsilon > 0$.
-Set $r_j^+:=|\Upsilon(\rho)|$ and let $S(\rho)$ be the sum defined in \lemref{lem:hcross_standard_sum}.
+Given a desired rank $r_j$, let $\Upsilon(\rho)$ be the largest hyperbolic cross containing at most $r_j$ points, and set $r_j^-:=|\Upsilon(\rho)| \le r_j$.
+Let $S(\rho)$ be the sum defined in \lemref{lem:hcross_standard_sum}.
 If $r_j$ is sufficiently large so that \lemref{lem:hcross_standard_sum} may be applied, the truncated eigenvalue sum on the left side of \eqref{eq:gamma_eigs_assumption2} in \thmref{thm:ttt_main_thm} may be bounded as follows:

-for some positive constant $c_2$ that depends on $j$ and $\beta$.
-The inequality in the first line follows because the collection of terms $\gamma_\vb{k}^2$ that remain on the right hand side after subtracting the sums contains all the terms $\gamma_{j,\alpha}^2$ on the left hand side.
+for some positive constant $c_1$ that depends on $j$ and $\beta$.
+The inequality in the first line holds because $\Upsilon(\rho)$ collects the $r_j^-$ largest eigenvalues with $r_j^- \le r_j$; the terms $\gamma_\vb{k}^2$ remaining on the right-hand side (those indexed outside $\Upsilon(\rho)$) therefore contain every term $\gamma_{j,\alpha}^2$ of the left-hand tail, which discards the $r_j \ge r_j^-$ largest.
 The equality in the second line follows from the definition of $S$ and the expression for the eigenvalues $\gamma_\vb{k}$ in \eqref{eq:gamma_kvec}.
-The inequality in the third line is the upper bound in the asymptotic inequality from \lemref{lem:hcross_standard_sum}.
-The equality in the fourth line follows from monotonicity and the fact that $r^+ \ge r_j$.
+The inequality in the third line is the upper bound in the asymptotic relation of \lemref{lem:hcross_standard_sum}, applied with $r=r_j^-$.
+The inequality in the fourth line uses $r_j^- \asymp r_j$: the number of lattice points added to the cross when the radius crosses an integer is sub-polynomial in $\rho$, while $|\Upsilon(\rho)| \ge \lfloor \rho \rfloor$, so consecutive cross cardinalities have ratio tending to one (see, e.g., \cite[Section~2.3]{temlyakov2016hyperbolic}); hence $r_j \le (1+o(1))\, r_j^-$ and the resulting bounded factor is absorbed into $c_1$.
 The result therefore follows from \thmref{thm:ttt_main_thm}, taking

 and absorbing all constants other than $\norm{D^k \pto(\paramzero)}$ into $c$. \end{proof}